 Our family makes its way through an annual New Year’s resolution process that serves us pretty well.

-I thought our family needed to shake things up a little as we moved from 2010 to 2011.
+I thought our family needed to shake things up a little this New Year’s.

 We did our standard steps.
 We reflected on 2010 together over Christmas Day dinner.
 My husband and I went out on our annual date night (this year at the Dal Rae) during which we usually can manage to reflect on the past year and set intentions for the next one by the time dessert is served.
 This year, we weren’t even done processing 2010 by the time we paid the check.